 You’ll stumble across a bounty of historical landmarks located nearby too, including Jantar Mantar (an 18th-century astronomical observatory) and the Rajpath (the ceremonial boulevard that leads up to India Gate).

 14 – Ride the coasters at Worlds of Wonder

-The amusement park section offers 20 rides (Fast Forward, Big Beat, and Rockin Roller and a few crowd favourites) with 15 more at the water park, from wave pools to aqua racers, tunnel slides, and hair-raising drop slides (thrillseekers, make a beeline for Free Fall).
+The amusement park section offers 20 rides (Fast Forward, Big Beat, Rockin Roller and a few crowd favorites) with 15 more at the water park, from wave pools to aqua racers, tunnel slides, and hair-raising drop slides (thrillseekers, make a beeline for Free Fall).

 When you need a break from all the excitement (or just want to soak up some sun), lounge on one of the many poolside cabanas or rent a tube and float around in one of the lazy rivers.
 Plus, with La Fiesta made especially for the little ones, rest assured the entire family will be spoiled for choice.

-While the park is a fair way out from the city centre, you can easily take the metro to Noida Metro Station (about a 10-15 minute walk).
+While the park is a fair way out from the city center, you can easily take the metro to Noida Metro Station (about a 10-15 minute walk).

 15 – Soak up the beauty of the Lotus Temple

 Visually spectacular and one of the most serene places in all of Delhi, the Lotus Temple is a must-see, whether you’re religious or not.